natashajoann/Portfolio/_posts/2020-07-17-a-few-things-every-freelancer-needs-to-know-before-their-first-project.md

 ![@littlegemstudio](/uploads/70840880-145936006661499-769916762110363447-n.jpg "@littlegemstudio"){: width="740" height="740"}

-### Stop Fussing over your portfolio...
+### Stop Fussing over your portfolio…

 &nbsp;

 I have re-built this website over 5x.
 In fact, most times after I finish a project I think of new ways I can update my site.
-Hell--when I first started building it, it took me almost 6 months to finally take the plunge and just launch it\!&nbsp;
+Hell–when I first started building it, it took me almost 6 months to finally take the plunge and just launch it\!&nbsp;

 &nbsp;